Golf at Tura Beach Country Club

 Altogether the whole course is likened to a world tour of golf.
 The challenge is un-surmounting, the beauty outstanding, the reward satisfying.
 To play golf at Tura Beach is for golfers a memorable experience.”

-The new Rule of Golf on anchoring will come into effect for all golfers in club golf, social golf, and professional golf on 1 January 2016.
+The new Rule of Golf on anchoring came into effect for all golfers in club golf, social golf, and professional golf on 1 January 2016.
 The new Rule’s reference number in the 2016 Rules of Golf book will be 14-1b.

 The R&A has produced some resources to assist clubs with the implementation of this new Rule.
 This resource is also available from the following page of the Golf Australia website – www.golf.org.au/randaanchoringdocument